vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Editor Issues/Serialisation/SerializedObject How-to.md

 ```

 [Editor](https://docs.unity3d.com/ScriptReference/Editor.html) provides the [serializedObject](https://docs.unity3d.com/ScriptReference/Editor-serializedObject.html) of the object(s) it is inspecting.
 In our case this is an instance of `Example`.
 We can use [FindProperty](https://docs.unity3d.com/ScriptReference/SerializedObject.FindProperty.html) to get root SerializedProperties from the SerializedObject.
-E.g.
+For example:

 ```csharp
 private SerializedProperty data, values;